ritikgupta71/Interview_prep/README.md

 # Interview_prep

-This repo contains solution to leetcode problems in java.
+This repo contains solution to programming questions in java.